cindygraffin-pro/cloud-practitionner/readme.md

 - allows to manage multiple AWS accounts and automate the account creation processus
 - main account is *master* account
 - cost benefits:
-  - consolidated Biling across all accounts - single payment method
+  - consolidated Biling across all accounts:
+    - single payment method, one bill for multiple accounts
+    - easy tracking of charges across accounts
+    - share of volume pricing discounts, reserved instances and savings plans
+    - no extra fee
   - pricing benefits from aggregated usage (volume discount for EC2, S3..)
   - pooling of reserved EC2 instances
 - API is available to automate AWS account creation